-As of December 31, 2016, the Delaware Transportation Authority had outstanding \$630.9 million in Transportation System Revenue Bonds and \$76.0 million in Grant Anticipation Revenue Bonds, or "GARVEEs", which were issued to finance a portion of the costs of completing the final design and right-of-way acquisition activities for a new U.S. 301.
+As of June 30, 2019, the Delaware Transportation Authority had outstanding \$569.0 million in Transportation System Revenue Bonds and \$56.7 million in Grant Anticipation Revenue Bonds, or

+"GARVEEs", which were issued to finance a portion of the costs of completing the final design and right-ofway acquisition activities for a new U.S. 301.
 The Authority may issue bonds to refund prior Authority obligations.

 In December 2015, the Authority issued its U.S. 301 Project Revenue Bonds, Series of 2015 in an aggregate principal amount of \$212.535 million (the "Sr. 301 Bonds") and its Subordinated U.S. 301 Project Revenue Bonds, TIFIA Series of 2015 in a principal amount up to \$211.35 million (the "TIFIA 301 Bond").
-Proceeds of the Sr. 301 Bonds and the TIFIA 301 Bond will be used to finance the costs of the construction and equipping of the new U.S. 301.
+Proceeds of the Sr. 301 Bonds and the TIFIA 301 Bond were used to finance the costs of the construction and equipping of the new U.S. 301.
 Both the Sr. 301 Bonds and the TIFIA 301 Bond are secured by the revenues generated from the new U.S. 301 toll road as well as by a subordinate lien on the pledged revenues of the TTF that secure the TTF's senior bonds and junior bonds.
-As of December 31, 2016, no draws have been made on the TIFIA 301 Bond.
+As of June 30, 2019, \$185.6 million in draws have been made on the TIFIA 301 Bond.
+On November 15, 2019, the final draw was made, resulting in a total aggregate draw of \$211.235 million on the TIFIA 301 Bond.
+On January 10, 2019, the 14-mile long new U.S. 301 mainline opened to traffic.

 Additional bonds secured on parity with the TTF's senior bonds may be issued subject to the satisfaction of debt service coverage tests and certain other requirements.
 Under certain circumstances, additional revenue may be pledged by the Authority to secure its bonds, in which case such revenue may be taken into account in determining satisfaction of these debt service coverage tests.
 The Authority may also incur additional debt, which has a lien on revenue subordinate to the lien of other bonds.
-See "Notes to the Financial Statements - #8,

-Revenue Bonds" in the State's Basic Financial Statements included in its CAFR for the fiscal year ended June 30, 2016, a link to which is provided under "INDEPENDENT AUDITORS" herein.
+See "Notes to the Financial Statements - #9, Revenue Bonds" in the State's Basic Financial Statements included in its CAFR for the fiscal year ended June 30, 2019, a link to which is provided under "INDEPENDENT AUDITORS" herein.